 La Habra in Orange County, California — The American West (Pacific Coastal)

 Location.
-33° 55.767′ N, 117° 56.778′ W. Marker is in La Habra, California, in Orange County.
-Marker is on South Euclid Street south of East 2nd Avenue, on the right when traveling south.
+33° 55.9′ N, 117° 56.761′ W. Marker is in La Habra, California, in Orange County.
+Marker is at the intersection of South Euclid Street and East La Habra Boulevard, on the right when traveling north on South Euclid Street.
 Touch for map.
-Marker is at or near this postal address: 301 South Euclid Street, La Habra CA 90631, United States of America.
+Marker is at or near this postal address: 120 South Euclid Street, La Habra CA 90631, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on May 15, 2018.
-This page originally submitted on November 29, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 808 times since then and 77 times this year.
-Last updated on May 7, 2018, by Craig Baker of Sylmar, California.
-Photos: 1. submitted on November 29, 2011, by Michael Kindig of Long Beach, California.
-2. submitted on May 5, 2018, by Craig Baker of Sylmar, California.
-3. submitted on December 1, 2011.
-4, 5. submitted on May 5, 2018, by Craig Baker of Sylmar, California.
-6, 7, 8. submitted on May 7, 2018, by Craig Baker of Sylmar, California.
-9. submitted on November 29, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
+This page was last revised on September 18, 2020.
+It was originally submitted on November 29, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 530 times since then and 22 times this year.
+Photos: 1, 2, 3. submitted on November 29, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.